Cultural Landscapes of the Midi-Pyrénées & the Dordogne 2026

 • Late afternoon at leisure

 This morning we drive to the bastide of Monpazier, nominated one of ‘plus beaux villages de France’.
-It is not only the best-preserved bastide in the Dordogne, but is also considered the most typical example of a bastide in the entire south-west of France.
-King Edward I of England founded Monpazier in 1284 with Pierre de Gontaut, Lord of Biron, and it was only during the reign of King Charles V of France (1364-1380) that it was taken by the French.
-In 1574 the Huguenot captain, Geoffroi de Vivans, took control of Monpazier and in 1594 it became a centre of the Peasant’s Revolt.
+It is often considered the most typical example of a bastide in the entire south-west of France.
+King Edward I of England founded Monpazier in 1284 with the help of Pierre de Gontaut, Lord of Biron, and it was only during the reign of King Charles V of France (1366-1380) that it was taken by the French.

 In the afternoon we take a leisurely stroll of Sarlat-la-Canéda which will include a visit to the mysterious Lanterne des Morts and the cathedral, and time to view its golden stone buildings.
 Sarlat-la-Canéda was largely a ruinous town until purposefully restored by the French government in the 20th century to act as a cultural focus for the Périgord Noir region.
 The remainder of the day is at leisure.
 (Overnight Sarlat) B

-Day 11: Friday 4 October, Sarlat – Grottes de Cougnac – Labastide-Murat – Pech-Merle – Sarlat
+Day 11: Friday 2 October, Sarlat – Grottes de Cougnac – Cabrerets – Pech-Merle – Sarlat

 • Grottes de Cougnac